-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 - the seller is the owner of the target property.

 Damages is the usual remedy for a breach of warranty.
-They are calculated on a contractual basis, with the aim of putting the claimant in the position it would have been in if the warranty had been true.
+Damages are calculated on a contractual basis, with the aim of putting the claimant in the position it would have been in if the warranty had been true.
 A claim for misrepresentation may also be brought in the event of a breach of a representation; the remedies for such claim include rescission of the contract and damages.
 It is common for the purchase agreement to impose caps and/or hurdles on a seller's liability for warranty claims.
+Where the seller is seeking a 'clean break' the transaction agreement may limit the buyer's sole recourse for warranty claims to a policy of representation and warranty Insurance ('R&W insurance') obtained by the parties.

 5.2 Limitations to liabilities under transaction documents (including for representations, warranties and specific indemnities) which typically apply to M&A transactions in your jurisdiction?

-It is common for the purchase agreement to impose caps and/or hurdles on a seller's liability for breach of warranty and indemnity claims.
+In addition to 'materiality' and knowledge qualifiers, it is common for the purchase agreement to impose caps and/or hurdles on a seller's liability for breach of warranty and indemnity claims.

+Specific indemnities or an escrow may be negotiated to address losses flowing from potential liabilities identified during the buyer's due diligence.

 5.3 What are the trends observed in respect of buyers seeking to obtain warranty and indemnity insurance in your jurisdiction?

-We are increasingly seeing buyers seeking to obtain warranty and indemnity insurance in the Cayman Islands on M&A transactions (following the onshore trend in this area).
+We continue to see buyers and sellers seeking to obtain warranty and indemnity insurance in the Cayman Islands on larger or more complex M&A transactions (following the onshore trend in this area).
+Where the seller is seeking a 'clean break' the R&W insurance may be specified as the buyer's sole redress for warranty claims.

 5.4 What is the usual approach taken in your jurisdiction to ensure that a seller has sufficient substance to meet any claims by a buyer?